Indefinite Leave to Remain UK Guidance

 - Evidence of your current leave to remain (i.e. your visa);

 - Proof of any absences from the UK;

-- Payslips from your employer to prove you meet the minimum income requirement of £35,000 or more, for those holding Tier 2 visas;
+- Payslips from your employer to prove you meet the minimum income requirements, for Skilled Workers;

 - Proof you meet the English language requirement and have passed the Life in the UK test.